milexm/AI/README.md

  `reason`, `perceive` their environment, and `make decisions` to achieve specific goals.

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

 AI can be broadly categorized into two main types:

 > [!NOTE]